MuirisOG/unpublished/README.md

 In summary, you will create files as follow:

-* /App_Code/CSCode
+* /MyOrg.Admin/Controllers
-(Note: we have to specify the CSCode folder because we also use VBCode, which requires an entry in the web.config) Create classes to instantiate your application e.g. MyAppApplication.cs, MyAppApiController.cs, and MyApp.cs (for object class)
+Create Controller Classes
+e.g. MyOrgAdminApiController.cs, MyOrgAdminTreeController.cs

 * /Config files
-Amend the config files applications.config, dashboard.config (the only one edited manually) and trees.config
+The Tree Controller can amend the config files, or you can do it manually - applications.config, dashboard.config (the only one actually edited manually) and trees.config

 * /App_Plugins
 Create an Umbraco backoffice server side UI with subfolders for /MyApp/myAppTree, /propertyeditors, /Lang, and 3 files myApp.resource.js, myAppdashboardintro.html, package.manifest